RinteRface/shinyMobile/README.md

 }
 ```

 Be sure to replace the `start_url` with your own url.
-Add also a custom name, even though this can be modified later when adding the PWA to your IOS apps.
+Add also a custom name, even though this can be modified later when adding the PWA to your IOS apps. shinyMobile has an helper to create the manifest, that is

-Later, there will be a dedicated function that will create the manifest.json file as well
-as other necessary assets.
+`create_manifest`.
+However, it does not generate any icon nor splashscreens.
+Fortunately, there are tools
+such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create
+those files.

 ### Add the PWA to your desktop Apps
 Go to the url of your app.
 In this example this is: https://dgranjon.shinyapps.io/miniUI2Demo/.
 It opens like a classic web app.